cabauman/Rx.Net-ReactiveUI-CheatSheet/OperatorsByCategroy.md

 - Count: count the number of items emitted by the source Observable and emit only this value
 - Max: determine, and emit, the maximum-valued item emitted by an Observable
 - Min: determine, and emit, the minimum-valued item emitted by an Observable
-- Reduce: apply a function to each item emitted by an Observable, sequentially, and emit the final value
-- Sum: calculate the sum of numbers emitted by an Observable and emit this sum

-## Mathematical and Aggregate Operators

-Operators that operate on the entire sequence of items emitted by an Observable

-- Average: calculates the average of numbers emitted by an Observable and emits this average
-- Concat: emit the emissions from two or more Observables without interleaving them
-- Count: count the number of items emitted by the source Observable and emit only this value
-- Max: determine, and emit, the maximum-valued item emitted by an Observable
-- Min: determine, and emit, the minimum-valued item emitted by an Observable
-- Aggregate: apply a function to each item emitted by an Observable, sequentially, and emit the final value
+- Aggregate/Reduce: apply a function to each item emitted by an Observable, sequentially, and emit the final value
 - Sum: calculate the sum of numbers emitted by an Observable and emit this sum